Learning Geography at the Dream School - Paraíba/Brazil: a proposal for a territorially referenced curriculum

 License

-Authors are permitted to enter into separate, additional contractual arrangements for the non-exclusive distribution of the Journal's published version of the work (e.g., post it to an institutional repository or in a book chapter), with an acknowledgement of authorship and initial publication in this journal.
+- Authors are permitted to enter into separate, additional contractual arrangements for the non-exclusive distribution of the version of the work published in this journal (e.g., depositing it in an institutional repository or publishing it as a book chapter), provided that proper acknowledgment is given to authorship and to the initial publication in this journal.